OctopusDeploy/blog/blog/2017-03/iis-powershell_examples.partial.md

 ### Change physical path of a site or application

-When deploying a new version of an application, my preference (and the way Octopus Deploy works) is to deploy to a fresh, new folder on disk, then update IIS to point to it.
+When deploying a new version of an application, my preference (and the way Octopus Deploy works) is to deploy to a fresh new folder on disk, then update IIS to point to it.
 So you begin with:

     C:\Sites\Website1\1.0   <--- IIS points here